Queebble/Covid19-MachineLearning-Project/README.md

 ## 📁 Files
 - `Covid19_MachineLearning_Project.ipynb`: Cleaned and annotated Jupyter notebook
-- Dataset: `covid_survey.csv` (or a placeholder if dataset is not public)
+- Dataset: `Dataset-processed.csv`

 ## 🧠 Key Insights
 - Age, contact frequency, and symptoms like loss of smell were key predictors
-- Feature normalization was essential for KNN performance
+- Feature normalisation was essential for KNN performance
 - The Decision Tree model offered strong interpretability with competitive accuracy

 ## 🔄 Reproducibility